 This Industry Advanced Pharmacy Practice Experience (APPE) is an elective rotation where the student learns the responsibilities of the industry pharmacist.
 The student observes various activities of the drug industry, such as research and development, manufacturing quality control, clinical testing, information support, marketing, and regulatory affairs.
-P: Successful completion of all didactic coursework in the Pharm.D. curriculum.
+This course is repeatable to a maximum of 10 credit hours.
+P. Successful completion of all didactic coursework in the Pharm.D. curriculum.